chef/automate/components/docs-chef-io/content/automate/opensearch.md

 1. Run `chef-automate config show config.toml`.
 1. Open `config.toml` and remove the `esgateway.v1.sys.ngx.main.resolvers` configuration or change the values.
 1. Run `chef-automate config set config.toml` to apply your changes.

-### Connect external OpenSearch using HTTP

-OpenSearch configuration in automate supports connection over HTTPS by default.
-To configure automate to connect over HTTP run the commands below:
-1. Run the commands below
-    ```
-    habrootcmd=$(HAB_LICENSE=accept-no-persist hab pkg path chef/automate-es-gateway)
-    ```
-    ```
-    sed -i 's/proxy_pass\ https:\/\/external-os;/proxy_pass http:\/\/external-os;/g' ${habrootcmd}/config/nginx.conf
-    ```

-2. After running the above commands, patch your opensearch configuration in automate (`sudo chef-automate config patch config.toml`).
-Please note that the `root_cert` field is not required anymore in the automate configuration.

-{{< note >}}
-The above configurations may get reverted back with automate upgrades resulting in the connection with opensearch to break.
-Post any automate upgrades these steps will have to be performed again.
-{{< /note >}}

 ## Backup External OpenSearch